-When Turkey time comes, you will not frustrate to your friend and family if you have a nice perfect turkey cooked in your hand.
+When turkey time comes, you won’t frustrate your friend and family if you have a perfect turkey cooked in your hands.

-You will not ask how to use it properly and where to put thermometer in turkey, right?
-Don’t worry; you will have a perfect turkey time for sure, stay tuned.
+You probably don’t know how to use it properly and where to put a thermometer in a turkey, right?
+Don’t worry; you’ll have a perfect Thanksgiving for sure, so stay tuned!

 In this post we'll cover:

 - 1 How to use a meat thermometer

 - 2 How to read a meat thermometer